vheikkiniemi/CybersecurityAndDataPrivacyAutumn2025/IntroToGDPR.md

 ---

 ❓**Try asking an AI tool (e.g., Copilot, ChatGPT) the following prompts:**
-- I have a reservation system where a person stores their email address.
+- I have a Booking system where a person stores their email address.
 What do I need to do from a GDPR perspective?
 - Can you provide a sample privacy policy?
 - Can you provide a sample terms of service?